robinvdvleuten/vuex-persistedstate/.github/issue_template.md

 <!--
   A great way to do this is to provide your Vuex setup via a runnable JSFiddle.
   You can use https://jsfiddle.net/robinvdvleuten/wmf8zvf8/ as a base for this.

+  If you try to report a bug but do not not provide a reproducible codesandbox or fiddle, the issue will be closed without further notice.
 -->

 **What is the expected behavior?**